 Remember to wash your hands regularly to prevent the spread of germs.
 Take good care of yourself as well, so that you can stay calm and positive, and cope with stress.

-The skin should heal in 2 - 3 weeks.
+The skin should heal in 2 to 3 weeks.

-Your provider may also want you to put a special absorbent pad or gauze around the G-tube site.
+Your nurse may tell you to put a special absorbent pad or gauze around the G-tube site.
 This should be changed at least daily or if it becomes wet or soiled.

-Do not use any ointments, powders or sprays around the G-tube unless told to do so by your provider.
+DO NOT use any ointments, powders, or sprays around the G-tube your nurse says it is ok.

 Make sure your child is sitting up either in your arms or in a high chair.